 |Date||Block number||Event type||Expected block reward||Comment|

-As the table above indicates, on 17th March 2017, Dogecoin changed the difficulty adjustment algorithm, reducing the target time to just 1 minute (1 block), in order to try and alleviate some of the disruption caused by the hashrate volatility.
+As figure 5 indicates, on 17 March 2014, Dogecoin changed the difficulty adjustment algorithm, reducing the target time to just one minute (one block) in order to try and alleviate some of the disruption caused by the hash-rate volatility.

-Eventually, in September 2014, Dogecoin activated its merged mining hardfork.
+In September 2014, Dogecoin activated its merged-mining hardfork.
 Merged mining is the process by which work done on one chain can also be considered valid work on another chain.
-Dogecoin can therefore be thought of as an “Auxiliary Blockchain” of Litecoin, in that Dogecoin blocks contain an additional data element pointing to the hash of the Litecoin block header, which is considered as valid proof of work for Dogecoin.
+Dogecoin can therefore be thought of as an auxiliary blockchain of Litecoin, in that Dogecoin blocks contain an additional data element pointing to the hash of the Litecoin block header, which is considered as valid proof of work for Dogecoin.

 Implications for Bitcoin Cash

-In our view, the Bitcoin Cash community is unlikely to want to implement merged mining, perhaps for political reasons, in the medium term.
-Some in the Bitcoin Cash community see Bitcoin as an adversary chain, rather than one which should coexist peacefully.
-Allowing merged mining can be considered as the ultimate peace arrangement between two chains.
-Initially some in the Dogecoin community were also unhappy about merged mining, but the community eventually realized it was the best solution to their hashrate oscillation problem.
+The Bitcoin Cash community is unlikely to want to implement merged mining, perhaps for political reasons, in the medium term.
+Some in the Bitcoin Cash community see Bitcoin as an adversary chain, rather than one with which it should coexist peacefully.
+Allowing merged mining can be considered the ultimate peace arrangement between two chains.
+Initially, some in the Dogecoin community were also unhappy about merged mining, but the community eventually realized that it was the best solution to their hash-rate oscillation problem.

-However, Bitcoin Cash has recently fixed the EDA issue, which we first highlighted as a potential problem that requires a fix, in early September.
-Perhaps the new one day rolling difficulty adjustment, combined with more price stability, may solve the hashrate oscillation problem, such that no more fixes are required.
-If this doesn’t solve the problem, perhaps alternative difficulty adjustment schemes could be tried, before merged mining may slowly make its way onto the agenda.
+However, Bitcoin Cash has recently fixed the EDA issue, which we highlighted in early September as a potential problem.
+Perhaps the new one-day rolling difficulty adjustment, combined with better price stability, will solve the hash-rate oscillation problem, such that no more fixes are required.
+If this doesn’t solve the problem, perhaps alternative difficulty adjustment schemes could be tried before merged mining may slowly makes its way onto the agenda.